joe-freddie-numenticaUI/test/readme.md

 cd src/plugins/faq-ai-bot
 ```

-Replace or update the plugin files (plugin.ts, controllers, services, etc.) with your custom FAQ AI bot logic.
+Replace the plugin folder files with this repo's files(all of them).

 ### 4. Install Dependencies